 - some topics could be explained a little more in-depth

 The Art of Perspective by Phil Metzger

 One of many books about perspective but I find this one practical and well explained.
 This is a guide directed towards painters or drawers who wish to know enough to be able to interpret their surroundings and give their work a sense of depth.
 Unlike Scott Robertson’s How to Draw, the book focuses more on organic environments and landscapes than complex mechanical objects.
 In this book you will find many solutions to common difficulties, such as drawing roofs or stairs in perspective.
 The Art of Perspective will teach you how to see your subject in perspective and correctly translate it to your painting.

 - practical and not overloaded with technical information

 - Maybe not technical enough if you plan to draw very complex objects

-Although this is an art history book, the reason I included it in this list is because I consider studying the works of old masters to be essential in my development as an artist.
-There is so much to learn just by analyzing masterpieces from the past and I strongly believe that this will make my own work better.
+Although this is an art history book, the reason I included it in this list is that I consider studying the works of old masters to be essential in development as an artist.
+There is so much to learn just by analyzing masterpieces from the past and I strongly believe that reading this book will make your work better.
 The Story of Art starts from prehistoric times and continues through all ages until 20th Century.
 Just like the title says it is written like a story, more than a textbook.
 It is a great introduction to the history of art and I would start from it if you haven’t read much about the subject yet.
 It is not overly detailed but will give you a general idea of how art progressed through the ages and who were the most important figures that contributed to it.
 The book contains many reproductions as well as photographs of architecture accompanied by good writing that will pull you in to the world of art and let you breathe the air of the past.